Semaglutide Generics in 2025: Patent Timelines and What Changed

 Are generic versions of semaglutide available in 2025?

 As of 2025, true generic versions of branded semaglutide (Ozempic, Wegovy) are not yet available due to active patents.
-However, compounded semaglutide formulations are available through licensed pharmacies, offering a more affordable alternative while maintaining similar efficacy.
+Compounded semaglutide formulations are available through licensed pharmacies, but they are prepared against an individual prescription, are not FDA-approved as drugs, and have not been studied in clinical trials of their own.

 When will Ozempic and Wegovy patents expire?